 keep-n-most-recent: 3

-must be defined with registry write permissions to work.
+must be defined with registry read/write/delete permissions to work.
+The ephemeral GITHUB_TOKEN

 /\ |‾‾| /‾‾/ /‾‾/